 After breakfast, take a drive to Elkhart.
 The City with a Heart has plenty to offer.
 Kick back at an outdoor café, tour one (or all five!) museums, check out the NIBCO Water & Ice Park.
 They’re all close and connected by the Garden,

 RiverWalk and A&E districts along Downtown Elkhart’s Gateway Mile.

-Explore on foot the quirky backstories of history in downtown Elkhart.
-Experienced local guides lead you to the landmarks and share amazing stories of rivalry, bravery and intrigue.
 What could be more romantic than a tour of an opulent historic mansion?
 Check-out Ruthmere Mansion (302 E Beardsley) and the Havilah Beardsley House (102 W. Beardsley).
 Just a short drive south on Main Street is the serene setting (perfect for a romantic stroll) of the Wellfield Botanic Gardens (1011 S Main) popular for its whimsical sculptures and water-themes.
 Wellfield marks the north entrance to Elkhart’s Gateway Mile.

 Continue south on Main Street to the Midwest Museum of American Art (429 S. Main St.) to view the largest Norman Rockwell lithograph collection along with the largest Overbeck Art Pottery collection in the state.
 Enjoy a short walk to Elkhart’s Central Park (Waterfall Drive and High Street).
 Here you’ll discover a beautiful super-sized Quilt Garden along with great places for a picnic if you desire.